-Since 2002, Bob Bussel has been associate professor of history and director of the Labor Education and Research Center at the University of Oregon.
+Since 2002, Bob Bussel has been professor of history and director of the Labor Education and Research Center at the University of Oregon.
 Previously, Bussel was a labor educator at Penn State University for seven years.

 Before entering the university labor education field, Bussel worked for the Amalgamated Clothing and Textile Workers Union.
 He was assistant to the senior executive vice-president of ACTWU, coordinated the J.P.
 Stevens boycott in New Jersey, and directed organizing campaigns in the Mid-Atlantic States.